Skip to content

 What’s it about?

-We don’t often feature O&G papers in BubbleWrap, but this article has a significant overlap into Neonatal Intensive care.
-As we’ve heard from both Andy Tagg and Andrew Weatherall, when it comes to the loss of a baby, language matters.
+We don’t often feature O&G papers in BubbleWrap, but this article significantly overlaps Neonatal Intensive care.
+As we’ve heard from Andy Tagg and Andrew Weatherall, language matters when losing a baby.

 Why does it matter?